chemmedia/knowledgeworker-embedded-asset-api/README.md

 ```

 ### `setSuspendData(suspendData: string): void`
-Use the supendData to store the state of the asset, e.g. given answers.
+Use suspendData to store the state of the asset, e.g. answers given by the user.
 This suspendData is made available again when the asset is restarted in the `onInitialize` handler.
 Keep in mind that in various eLearning communication standards like SCORM the amount of data that can be stored is extremely limited.
-Reduce the stored data to the most necessary.
+Reduce the stored data to what is most necessary.

 Example: